janik6n/azlogin/README.md

 Azure CLI login helper.
 You have multiple tenants to login to, but cannot remember the tenant IDs?
 Azlogin to the rescue!

+Functionally & securitywise there is nothing too special; This is just a wrapper for Azure CLI.
+All the information stored about your tenants is defined [below](#configuration), and all the information is provided by you.

+Running the app with the selected tenant will trigger `az login` flow for the selected tenant, and that's it.

 ## Prerequisites